A couple of years ago I went on a one day ‘My Career’ program, offered by the investment bank that was my employer at the time.

 The instructor then introduced Prof. Edgar Schein’s work around career anchors and how his theory may help in choosing career and work paths that better fit our personality makeup and interests.

-Even though I’m a bit miffed that the* *entrepreneurial / creativity* anchor didn’t make the cut, it _was_ over 2 years ago, and I _was_ still steeped in the *I am a valuable employee* mind set.
+Even though I’m a bit miffed that the* entrepreneurial / creativity anchor didn’t make the cut, it was over two years ago, and I was still steeped in the I am a valuable employee mind set.

-(Nothing wrong with that but somewhat limiting for a would-be ;business owner.)
+(Nothing wrong with that but somewhat limiting for a would-be business owner.)

-So, here’s what I’m going to do over the weekend:
+So, here’s what I’m going to do over the weekend: pay my forty dollars and retake the test online.

 I’ll try not to cheat(!) - can’t remember the questions anyway.